No Tags Found!

 Dear Krishnadas,

-Under the provisions of Indian Contract Act, 1872, appointment letter is a contract between employer and employee.
-In your case you say that you did not accept the appointment letter.
-Since the appointment letter was not accepted, employer-employee relationship, or the contract between the two parties is not established.
-Consequently, employer cannot impose on you the conditions of employment.
-Your employer should have exercised caution by timely issue the appointment letter.
-By not doing that, he has marched onto a sticky wicket.
-Going further, your employer did not allow you to sign the attendance register.
+Under the provisions of the Indian Contract Act, 1872, the appointment letter is a contract between the employer and the employee.
+In your case, you state that you did not accept the appointment letter.
+Since the appointment letter was not accepted, the employer-employee relationship, or the contract between the two parties, is not established.
+Consequently, the employer cannot impose on you the conditions of employment.
+Your employer should have exercised caution by timely issuing the appointment letter.
+By not doing that, he has stepped onto a sticky wicket.

+Moving forward, your employer did not allow you to sign the attendance register.
 Therefore, where is the proof that you worked for them?
 You may quit the job by stating that the conditions of employment cannot be imposed on you.
-There is no need to serve two month's notice period.
-Your employer cannot take any legal action.
-They are just trying to deter you.
+There is no need to serve a two-month notice period.
+Your employer cannot take any legal action; they are just trying to deter you.

-As far as relieving letter is concerned, your tenure at that company was too short.
-Relieving letter carries no meaning.
-Before you stop reporting for the duties, you may ensure that proper handing/over is done.
-Ensure that you do not possess any company property like mobile phone, SIM card etc.
+Since you were not issued an appointment letter, do not submit a resignation letter.
+Your resignation letter will leave evidence of your employment with the employer.
+As far as the relieving letter is concerned, your tenure at that company was too short for it to carry any meaning.
+Before you stop reporting for duties, ensure that a proper handover is done.
+Make sure you do not possess any company property like a mobile phone, SIM card, etc.

 Thanks,